ImperialCollegeLondon/gdsims/docs/tutorials/tutorial3.rst

     Selecting release sites in this way will overwrite the number of release sites previously chosen with the ``num_driver_sites`` parameter.

-Let's use the coordinates file below to create a square grid of patches.
+Let's use the coordinates file below to create a square grid of patches with release site on the central left edge.

 .. collapse:: Coordinates

     .. code-block::
-        :caption: docs/exercises/coords_square_25.txt
+        :caption: docs/exercises/coords_square_25_left.txt

         0.0     0.0	    n
         0.25    0.0	    n